the-very-merry-men/matthewjdiaz-trade-panel-server/README.md

 - description - create a new stock option

 ### Read
-- route - /GET
-- input - id OR name OR ticker
+- input - ticker
 - output - id AND name AND ticker AND price
 - description - search for a stock option
+>  /GET/ticker/:ticker

 ### Update
 - route - /PUT